bihanviranga/librarysystem/README.md

 ### Todo
 - [ ] Rename Rating.ratings to Rating.rating or something.
+- [ ] For things like comments, forms, etc, can use sweetalert2.
 - [ ] Check whether context['isAdmin'] is set in pages where it is necessary
 - [ ] User profile management - change name, email, password.
 - [ ] Trailing slash in URLConf for borrow and return causes error